distribution/distribution/doc/spec/api.md

 Docker-Upload-UUID: <uuid>
 ```

-The rest of the upload process can be carried out with the returned url,
+The rest of the upload process can be carried out with the returned URL,
 called the "Upload URL" from the `Location` header.
 All responses to the
-upload url, whether sending data or getting status, will be in this format.
+upload URL, whether sending data or getting status, will be in this format.
 Though the URI format (`/v2/<name>/blobs/uploads/<uuid>`) for the `Location`
-header is specified, clients should treat it as an opaque url and should never
+header is specified, clients should treat it as an opaque URL and should never
 try to assemble the it.
 While the `uuid` parameter may be an actual UUID, this
 proposal imposes no constraints on the format and clients should never impose
 any.